-The Automatic Music Search feature allows you to quickly locate the beginning of the tape selection being played or to skip to the next selection.
+4. Tape AMS: In tape mode, press and hold to activate Automatic Music Search (allows you to quickly locate the beginning of the tape selection being played or to skip to the next selection).
+Then, press REW (for the beginning of the current